-The revolutionary patented* AutoFlood almost eliminates labor costs and saves water at the same time.
+The revolutionary patented* AutoFlood almost eliminates all your labor costs and saves water at the same time.
 It is now successfully employed in the Imperial Valley with tremendous results.

 Call Jack at (541) 472-8095 to talk about how AutoFlood can work for your situation or click to fill out our contact form.